Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2018

-After a little over 10 amazing years we end new production on the BA-220 Reader.
-We continue to support repairs and service on them.
+After 10 amazing years we end new production on the BA-220 Reader but continue to support repairs and service on them.

-Also in 2018 we introduce a new high endurance output board that can absorb more power and lightning events than our former output board.
-We also redeveloped our most expensive component to use more cost effective materials and continue our promise of keeping automatic vehicle identification accessible to all.
+Also in 2018 we introduce a new high endurance output board for the BA-440 that can absorb more power and lightning events than our former output board.
+We also redesigned our most expensive component to use more cost-effective materials and continue our promise of keeping automatic vehicle identification accessible to all.

 -